Mohitsharma44/sharmamohit.com-website/work/content/authors/admin/_index.md

 #- Principal Investigators
 ---

-I am a DevOps engineer with strong Linux background and over 6 years of experience in developing and implementing software and networking infrastructure for large-scale deployments of on-prem, cloud and cyber physical systems.
+I am a DevOps engineer with strong Linux background and over 8 years of experience in developing and implementing software and networking infrastructure for large-scale deployments of on-prem, cloud and cyber physical systems.
 <br/>
-Throughout my career, I have been responsible for administering, architecting and orchestrating the compute & storage systems and for building secure IoT platforms using CI/CD framework.
+Throughout my career, I have leveraged SRE principles and DevOps processes for administering, architecting and orchestrating the compute & storage systems and for building secure IoT platforms.
 Since most of my work involves scripting, be it for data analysis or orchestrating the infrastructure, I use Python as my weapon of choice.
 <br/>
 In the past, I have also worked as an adjunct professor at NYU, teaching graduate students broad topics such as wireless sensor networks, Internet of Things and micro services architecture.
 I have also designed and implemented [Urban Computing Skills Lab](https://ucsl.cusp.nyu.edu), an online class, for incoming graduate students for Masters in Urban Informatics.
 <br/>